-We place our orders well in advance, so that the PU's have sufficient time to make the goods, which reduces the chances of overtime.
+We place our orders well in advance, so that the PU's have sufficient time to make the goods, which reduces the chance of overtime.

-Most of our orders are placed minimum 6 months in advance.

-If the PU is located in Europe, the delivery time is shorter, but still reasonable (e.g. 4 months).
+Far East: Most of our orders are placed minimum 6 months in advance.
+In 2016 around 73% was produced in the Far East (China, Bangladesh, India).
+Europe: If the PU is located in Europe, the delivery time is around 4 months.

-A very small part of our collection has a delivery time of approximately 2 months.
-This concerns only high fashion items.
+A small part of our collection had a delivery time of approximately 2 months.
+This concerns high fashion, last minute items.
+In 2016 around 27% was produced in Europe neighbouring countries.